 If you pick “Back to Start” you can either have it take the quickest route or route you back using the route you came with.

-Unfortunately some have said that routing can sometimes take a few minutes, but once it starts calculating you can start riding and let it calculate the rest of the route before it has finished the process.
-For me the route calculation only take a minute or much less.
+Unfortunately, some have said that routing can sometimes take a few minutes, but once it starts calculating you can start riding and let it calculate the rest of the route before it has finished the process.
+For me, the route calculation only takes a minute or much less.

-The navigation page (whether you use the up/down buttons to go to it or when it pops up for a turn) show the name of street and the distance to the turn just like a regular GPS, and will show when you are off the route and auto-recalculate it (this is an option – as is most everything).
+The navigation page (whether you use the up/down buttons to go to it or when it pops up for a turn) shows the name of the street and the distance to the turn just like a regular GPS and will show when you are off the route and auto-recalculate it (this is an option – as is most everything).

 While you are navigating a course/route you can even skip a leg, or if you have missed a turn by accident and missed it; it will suggest a U-turn or you can keep going it will auto-recalculate and take you to the next section (this is also similar in how it navigates to a location, of course).

 There are multiple ways to create and upload/send courses to the 520.

 Probably the most used and well-known way is via Garmin Connect itself.

 Created courses using the Garmin Connect app are somewhat simplistic and options are very limited, but you can still use it to create a quick course between a few points.
 On the app you will find it under TRAINING | COURSES.
 When you are finished you can use the three-dot menu in the corner to send it to the Edge (or other courses) and access it on the Edge when you go to MENU | NAVIGATION | COURSES to find it (once the Edge and your phone has synced – you can also sync manually on the Garmin app but it may still take a few moments to show up).
 Just follow the prompts to start navigating.

 The Edge itself also lets you create courses from activities by going to the above COURSE screen and selecting CREATE NEW.